trustcassie/gtm-template/README.md

 ![image](https://github.com/trustcassie/gtm-template/assets/156684279/517d2d0b-ab44-47df-9c17-cd3e15c75cf1)

-If you are unable to find the tag within the Gallery it can be downloaded and imported as a Custom Template from our[github repository.](https://github.com/trustcassie/gtm-template/)
+If you are unable to find the tag within the Gallery it can be downloaded and imported as a Custom Template from our [github repository.](https://github.com/trustcassie/gtm-template/)

 - Navigate to the github repository and select template.tpl from the menu at the top of the page.